Substack Notes Strategy 2026: The System That Drove 60% of My Subscriber Growth.

 Track what works.
 Every week, check which Notes got the most new subscribers (not just likes).
 Double down on those formats.

 Batch-write weekly.
 Block 30 minutes.
 Open your content bank.
 Write 15–21 Notes.
 Schedule them in WriteStack.
 Done for the week.
 If you stall out, use WriteStack’s Notes generator.
-It generated Notes based on your Substack articles and past Notes.
+It generates Notes based on your Substack articles and past Notes.
 You can even explore other top performers in the Inspiration section.

 This is how I posted 1,400+ Notes in a year while managing 6 income streams and writing 2 newsletter posts a week.
 Systems matter.
 Find what works for you and use it daily.